SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Introduction

-Guardrail methods~\cite{xie2024gradsafe,llama2024promptguard,inan2023llama} have emerged as a promising direction of defense, functioning independently of the target LLM’s generation and serving as an external protective layer.
-Existing guardrail methods generally fall into three categories: \textit{internal feature-based}, \textit{classification-based}, and \textit{generation-based} guardrails.
-Internal feature-based methods~\cite{xie2024gradsafe,hu2024gradient} leverage intermediate signals (e.g., activations, gradients) during the LLM’s generation process but often require threshold calibration from external datasets and incur significant computational cost, particularly when gradient signals are used.
-Classification-based methods~\cite{llama2024promptguard} employ auxiliary classifiers to detect malicious queries.
-These models are usually trained for specific attack vectors, making them less robust against adaptively designed or unseen attacks.
-Generation-based methods~\cite{wang2025selfdefend,han2024wildguard,liu2025guardreasoner,hu2025token} rely on the safety alignment of LLMs, using red-list (unsafe) and green-list (safe) keywords to infer query intent.
-However, they depend on sampled outputs (e.g., the final generated response) and on manually constructed red/green lists { (e.g., refusal messages, safety statements)}, which can never be fully comprehensive.
-Hence, these approaches {operate in \textbf{safety-semantic space}} suffer from both sampling bias (decisive tokens may not be generated) and keyword-matching bias (incomplete lists inevitably miss harmful tokens or misclassify benign ones){, which reason over semantic content that is inherently coarse, lossy, and highly dependent on linguistic form.}
+Among these categories, generation-based guardrails are particularly attractive in practice due to their flexibility and ease of deployment.
+However, their final judgments depend on generated textual responses (e.g., safety labels, refusal messages, or pre-defined keywords), which cannot be fully comprehensive.
+Hence, by operating in the \textbf{safety-semantic space}, these approaches suffer from both sampling bias during token generation, where decisive tokens may not be generated, and keyword-matching bias, where incomplete lists inevitably miss harmful tokens or misclassify benign ones.
+In other words, these methods reason over semantic content that is inherently coarse, lossy, and highly dependent on linguistic form.